Global Higher Education and Research

 - Role of English language in access to higher eduction.

-In addition, through its Student Mobility Working Group, GHEAR identifies ways in which WUN might offer sustained models for under- and postgraduate student interaction and exchange, drawing on best practice from existing study abroad, Research Mobility Programme and exchange agreements.
+In addition, through its Student Mobility Working Group, GHEAR identifies ways in which WUN might offer sustained models for under- and postgraduate student interaction and exchange, drawing on best practice from existing study abroad, Research Mobility Programme (RMP) and exchange agreements.

 Universities 2030: Learning from the Past to Anticipate the Future

-In 2013, WUN commisioned reports that would help shape university leaders' thinking on the future of higher education.
+In 2013, WUN commissioned reports that would help shape university leaders' thinking on the future of higher education.
 In response, Professor Adam Nelson from the University of Wisconsin-Madison convened a group of leading historians from around the world to consider how universities in the past had responded to major periods of change.
 The report, produced with significant assistance from Nick Strohl, identifies key moments in the internationalization of higher education: moments when universities responded to new historical circumstances by reorienting their relationship with the broader world.